 - Sixty-six percent of U.S. employees between 18 and 34 years old say they need to strengthen their interpersonal skills.

 - Seventy percent of U.S. employees 45 years and older say that vocational skills are the most critical to their development.
 Only 28 percent of this age group say they need to improve their interpersonal skills.

-It’s clear that upskilling needs can vary significantly with age, but no matter what your generation, here are some tips to help you get the skills you need
+It’s clear that upskilling needs can vary significantly with age, but no matter your generation, here are some tips to help you get the skills you need.

 do your research

 Think about the types of jobs you want — one year from today, and perhaps five years from today as well.
 Do some research online, or check out some of Randstad's job postings to see the specific qualifications, including education or certifications that are required for the job.

 It’s also good to know what’s going on in your town or city since it can impact the type of opportunities that might be available to you.

 In a recent study, 83 percent of recruiters reported having difficulty finding skilled candidates in the previous year, and 52 percent said they thought the skills gap had worsened in the previous two years.
 With skilled talent in such short supply, spend some time reading through local job descriptions, and note the in-demand skills that appear again and again.
 Your market might, for example, have a shortage of licensed forklift operators or Java developers or graphic designers.
 In each of those cases, there are clear skills to learn or certifications to pursue — and you don’t need an employer to help you get there.